Discount Calculator

 Mistakes to Avoid ⚠️

-3. Using the sale price as the starting point when trying to find the original MSRP.
+- Using the sale price as the starting point when attempting to recover the original MSRP, which produces a systematically lower result than the true original price.

 Practical Applications📊